Nassim Hadj benali

 Ride lands in a market/pool to increase its chances to be taken

-New Mental Model
+Decision 1New Mental Model

 From “push-only” → “pull + browse”

-“The biggest UX conflict”
+Decision 5“The biggest UX conflict”

 Browse mode vs interruptive requests

-Live inventory expectations
+Decision 4Live inventory expectations

-Radar must feel “real-time enough”:
+Radar must feel “real-time enough”

 Accepted rides should disappear quickly.
 Timed-out rides ought to be removed as well.
 This will guarantee this feel of “Live inventory” for the users by automatising the management of cards and a refresh of the list for “X seconds”.